All Episodes

 He was to record the details of the expedition.

-Anyway, though, uh, but he, that first recording monk who died way up early in their expedition when they first hit uh Central America and they had been moving down into to South America by coastal uh excursion in boats,
+Anyway, though, but he, that first recording monk who died way up early in their expedition when they first hit Central America and they had been moving down into South America by coastal excursion in boats,

-they came across a um uh very large path, which we would think of as a road, and it just it was not worn the way their roads were, so they didn't describe it that way because all their roads were destroyed by horses, and so they didn't recognize a very wide um augmented natural road uh for basically human and and uh livestock traffic.
+they came across a very large path, which we would think of as a road, and just it was not worn the way their roads were, so they didn't describe it that way because all their roads were destroyed by horses, and so they didn't recognize a very wide, augmented natural road for basically human and livestock traffic.

-But in any event, they um they came across the city that they the friar estimated that there were 50,000 people living in.
+But in any event, they came across a city that the friar estimated that there were 50,000 people living in.

-But basically, what he's saying is that the Indian priest, the Native American priest down here, told him the size of the empire and the size of some Of the cities, and he was his mind was so totally blown, he he couldn't conceive of it, and so thought it'll a lie of the devil.
+But basically, what he's saying is that the Indian priest, the Native American priest down here, told him the size of the empire and the size of some of the cities.

-Uh bear in mind that you know the Mesoamericans were really into numbers.
+Bear in mind that, you know, the Mesoamericans were really into numbers.

 They counted shit.